eos/eos/doc/use-cases.rst

    * - Kinematic Variable
      - ``q2_min``, ``q2_max``

-From this we understand that ``B->Dlnu::BR`` expects two kinematic variables, corresponding here to the lower and upper integration boundaries of the dilepton invariant mass :math:`q^2`.
+From this output we understand that ``B->Dlnu::BR`` expects two kinematic variables, corresponding here to the lower and upper integration boundaries of the dilepton invariant mass :math:`q^2`.

-To create an :class:`Obervable <eos.Observable>` object with the default set of parameters and options through:
+We proceed to create an :class:`Obervable <eos.Observable>` object with the default set of parameters and options, and then display it:

 .. code-block::